Carroll School of Management

 Carroll School students are also eligible to pursue a pre-medical course of study in addition to their management curriculum.

 Studying and living in another country enables students to broaden their horizons and experience a different culture, and Carroll School of Management students who have a 3.0 GPA or higher are eligible to study abroad during their junior year.
-During the spring semester of freshman year, the Dean’s Office sponsors an annual program for management students interested in studying abroad; a subsequent fall semester program for first semester sophomores complements the first-year program.
-All students interested in international study should visit the Office of International Programs early in their sophomore year.
+During the spring semester of freshman year, the Dean’s Office sponsors an annual program for management students interested in studying abroad; a subsequent fall semester program for first-semester sophomores complements the first-year program.
+All students interested in international study should visit the Office of Global Education early in their sophomore year.

 Pre-Professional Studies for Law